CingulateCortex/yapa/README.md

 * Show any TCP connection
 * Show any DNS traffic
 * Search any string in pcap file
+* Use Regular Expression to search string in Pcap

 Future Works and Notes
 -------------------------